 Gorgeous true to scale adult BJDs.
 Check out her Facebook page HERE for news of Ebay sales.
 I believe they are from the same artist as Paws of Love Miniatures, who specialises in 1/12 animals.

 Happy Meal dolls are often a good fit for this scale, or else have clothing and accessories worth utilising.
 The Mulan figure above was out in 1998, and mine lived in my childhood doll house.
 I still have the skirt in my stash of 1/12 scale clothing.
-There are archives of Happy Meal toys HERE and HERE.
+There is an archive of Happy Meal toys HERE.